Algebraization of infinite summation: Unconditional summation

-The set $X$ decomposes as the disjoint union
+The set $\Q$ decomposes as the disjoint union

 where each piece is countably infinite except the first.
-There is a similar decomposition for $Y$.
-Thus, there exists a bijection between $X$ and $Y$ that sends $0\mapsto 0$ and that when restricted to subsets is a bijection from $S_n$ to $T_n$ for each $n\in \N$.
+There is a similar decomposition in terms of the $T_i$.
+Thus, there exists a bijection $\Q\to\Q$ sending $0\mapsto 0$ and that restricts to a bijection from $S_n$ to $T_n$ for each $n\in \N$.
 (This map cannot be group homomorphism, but it can be chosen to respect negation.)
-This bijection allows us to transfer the additive structure on $Y$ to $X$ while identifying $\mathscr{B}$ with $\mathscr{A}$, and we see that $\psi(\mathscr{A})$ depends on which of those two additive structures on $X$ is used. \end{example}
+This bijection allows us to identify $\mathscr{B}$ with $\mathscr{A}$, but with $\Q$ given a different additive structure.
+We see that $\psi(\mathscr{A})$ depends on which of those two additive structures on $X$ is used. \end{example}

 Since a topology $\tau$ and its filter $\mathscr{F}$ of neighborhoods of $0$ both give rise to the same type of unconditional summability $\Sigma$, and since $\tau':=\mathscr{F}\cup\{\emptyset\}$ is a topology in its own right, the most one could hope to expect to recover from $\Sigma$ is $\mathscr{F}$ (in the case when $\mathscr{F}$ is the $\Sigma$-filter).
 The following example illustrates subtleties in this regard.